How to Take Care of Your Shoes and Keep Them Looking Like New

 If, for example, you had sprayed those suede shoes with a waterproofing solution, you could have avoided total disaster.
 Similarly, shoes will last longer if you have sole protectors installed and you condition the leather every few months or so.
 Shoes that see a lot of action like sneakers may be a bit sturdier, but they still require regular cleaning and proper storage.

 Just as you care for your fancy knits and delicate silks, regularly maintaining your footwear is something you'll want to make time for.
 Keeping a shoe care kit full of all of the materials you need—including shoe polish, applicator brushes, clean cotton cloths, and waterproofing sprays—and pulling it out every couple of months or so will make an easy job even easier.

 Here, Vincent Rail Jr. of renowned shoe repair shop Vince's Village Cobbler gives his tips and tricks for keeping your shoes—from pumps to sneakers—looking their absolute best.

 Storing Your Shoes

-First things first -- storage!
-If space permits, put your shoes on shelves or in custom-built cubbies.
-Otherwise, hang a shoe bag with many pockets on the back of a door or put shoe racks or shelves on the floor of the closet.
-If you keep shoes in their original boxes, label them, or better yet, affix a photo to the box for easy identification.
+Before we get to daily wear and tear, let's talk storage.
+Shoes should be kept in a cool, dry place.
+If space permits, store your shoes on shelves or in cubbies.
+For small-space dwellings, hang a shoe bag with many pockets on the back of a door or put shoe racks or shelves on the floor of the closet.
+If you keep shoes in their original boxes, label them or affix a photo to the box for easy identification.

 How to Rejuvenate Leather